 Methods have become more sophisticated, but the word has stuck.
 Meaning "place among the records of a court or office" is from 1510s; of newspaper reporters sending in stories, 1954.
 Intransitive sense "march in a line (as soldiers do) one after another" is from 1610s.
 Related: Filed; filing.

 - file (n.2)

-- metal tool, Old English feol (Mercian fil), from Proto-Germanic *finkhlo (cf. Old Saxon and Old High German fila, Middle Dutch vile, Dutch vijl, German Feile), probably from PIE *peig- "to cut, mark by incision" (source also of Old Church Slavonic pila "file, saw," Lithuanian pela "file;" see paint (v.)).
-The verb in this sense is from early 13c., from Old English filian.
-Related: Filed; filing.
+- metal tool for abrading or smoothing, Old English feol (Mercian fil) "file," from Proto-Germanic *fihalo "cutting tool" (source also of Old Saxon fila, Old High German fila, Middle Dutch vile, Dutch vijl, German Feile), probably from PIE *peig- (1) "to cut, mark by incision" (source also of Old Church Slavonic pila "file, saw," Lithuanian pela "file;" see paint (v.)).
+Century Dictionary (1906) lists 60 named varieties of them.

 - file (n.1)

-- 1520s, "string or wire on which documents are strung," from French file "row," from Middle French filer (see file (v.1)).
+- 1520s, "string or wire on which documents are strung," from French file "a row" (15c.), noun derived from Middle French filer "string documents; spin thread" (see file (v.1)).
 The literal sense explains why from the beginning until recently things were generally on file (or upon file).
 The meaning "collection of papers systematically arranged for ready reference" is from 1620s; computer sense is from 1954.
-The military sense "line or row of men" (1590s) is from the French verb in the sense of "spin out (thread); march in file."
+The sense "row of persons or things one behind another" (1590s) is originally military, from the French verb in the sense of "march in file."
 Meaning "line of squares on a chessboard running directly from player to player" is from 1610s.

 - file (v.2)